jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] TRUE
 ```

-When used on our object "numbers" it will return 10 values (since "numbers" is 10 elements long) with a `TRUE` if the condition is true for the element and `FALSE` otherwise.
+When used on our object *numbers* it will return 10 values (since *numbers* is 10 elements long) with a `TRUE` if the condition is true for the element and `FALSE` otherwise.
 Let's run numbers > 3.
 We expect the first 3 values to be `FALSE` as 1, 2, and 3 and not larger than 3.

 ```r